 Click here for Metro Chicago transportation map

 Chicago rapid transit ‘L’ and bus service 312.836.7000 The Chicago Transit Authority (CTA) oversees the city’s rapid transit ‘L’ elevated trains and bus service.
 Chicago’s North Shore is served by the Chicago Transit Authority (CTA) bus and rapid transit ‘L’ trains.
-The Purple line services Evanston and the Yellow line services Skokie.
+The Purple line services Evanston and Wilmette and the Yellow line services Skokie.
 CTA riders purchase a Ventra Card or Ticket which allows any number of rides to be loaded—single ride, 1, 3, 5, 7 or 30 day passes.
 More information regarding the Ventra Card can be found at www.ventrachicago.com.

 The Purple Line has direct access to downtown Chicago in a little more than a half hour via the express rush hour trains (5:30–9:30 a.m. & 2:45–6:30 p.m.) weekdays.
 All other times during the day and on weekends and holidays, the Purple Line runs to Howard Street where it meets the Red Line with continuing service to Wrigley Field, Lincoln Park, downtown Chicago including the Magnificent Mile, The Loop, Millennium Park and Grant Park), Chinatown and Guaranteed Rate Field.
 During non-rush hour times the ride is approximately 40 minutes.